aailixir/release/README.md

 バージョン履歴

 # Version History
+8/11 2026, release 1.0.28
+* Fixed some issues for the UI of Italian language.

 8/9 2026, release 1.0.27
 * Supported Italy language
 * Fixed some Chinese character showen in other languages.